leekbc13/end-to-end-ml-cost-model/README.md

 - Cleans and preprocesses raw input data
 - Performs exploratory data analysis (EDA)
 - Trains and saves a predictive model using Scikit-learn
-- Tests model accuracy and outputs predictions
+- Evaluates model performance and outputs cost predictions on new data

-The workflow simulates a real-world deployment pipeline, showing how raw inputs can be transformed into actionable predictions.
+The workflow simulates a real-world deployment pipeline, showing how raw inputs can be transformed into actionable insights.

 ## 🧠 Tools & Technologies